Preemie Crochet Challenge 2020

 Lottie Baby Shoes by King and Eye

-Aren’t these booties just adorable!
+Aren’t these booties just adorable?
 This pattern has been written so it is suitable for a beginner.
 There are lots of photos that take you through it step by step.
-You just need your #3 weight yarn or cotton and a 4mm hook!
-I am loving the simplicity of these.
-In white, cream or ivory they would also make great christening booties!
+You need your #3 weight yarn or cotton and a 4mm hook!
+I love the simplicity of these.
+In white, cream, or ivory, they would also make great christening booties!

 You can get the pattern here.

 This blanket is just so precious.
 The pattern calls for using 2 strands of #3 weight yarn, but you can use one strand of an appropriate thicker yarn which would make this a great beginner’s blanket.
 You crochet this in rows and in one piece, so counting is essential for this one.
 But isn’t the effect stunning?
 You can get the pdf here.

 Many of the designers in this Challenge have been intrigued and quite taken with the concept of bonding squares.
 I have come to appreciate that they are not widely known about I’m America or parts of Europe, but that really should change!
 As crocheters, they are a great way to learn a new stitch and are so quick to make.
 If you have never tried the sedge stitch before, you really should!
 We actually featured this stitch in our Stitch of the Week series last year.
 You can check out our post with links to a free pattern and YouTube tutorial if you would like to.
 Get the bonding squares pattern here.

 Sleepy Bye bonding squares by Noors Knits

 Noorain has some gorgeous patterns.
 This one was designed for the Preemie Crochet Challenge.
 It’s a Tunisian pattern, but don’t be put off if you have never tried Tunisian before!
 Noorain is a great teacher, and she has linked video tutorials for EVERYTHING you will need to make this gorgeous project.
 And the appliqués are included in the pattern!
 Take a look at it here.